Adoption Consent FAQ

-Q: How do biological parents give their consent to adoption of their baby?
+Q: How do biological parents give their consent to the adoption of their baby?

-When consenting to an adoption, biological parents should consider whether they want an “open" adoption or a "closed" adoption.
-In an open adoption, the birthparents usually help select the adoptive parents, the two sets of parents meet, and the families stay in touch after the adoption is complete.
+When consenting to the adoption, biological parents should consider whether they want an “open" adoption or a "closed" adoption.
+In an open adoption, the birth parents usually help select the adoptive parents, the two sets of parents meet, and the families stay in touch after the adoption is complete.
 In contrast, with a closed adoption, the parents don't have contact after the adoption is finalized and the adoption files are sealed.

-Q: Can biological parents change their mind after giving consent to the adoption, even after time has passed?
+Q: Can biological parents change their minds after giving consent to the adoption, even after time has passed?

 In general, most states permit biological parents to change their minds up until the actual birth of the child because the preservation of a stable household doesn't begin until then.
 Several states also allow a "cooling off" period that typically runs for a couple of days after the birth.
 Finally, a few states provide for extended periods of revocation -- weeks or months after childbirth -- but this is less common.